-The stomach has a relatively large epithelial surface, but its thick mucous layer and short transit time limit absorption.
+The stomach is normally the first organ in which intense contact between a drug given orally and GI fluids occurs (for review, see [ 1 General reference Drug absorption is determined by the drug’s physicochemical properties, formulation, and route of administration.
+Dosage forms (eg, tablets, capsules, solutions), consisting of the drug plus... read more ]).
+Although the stomach has a relatively large epithelial surface, its thick mucous layer and short transit time limit drug absorption.
+These properties of the stomach can influence drug formulation and behavior.
 Because most absorption occurs in the small intestine, gastric emptying is often the rate-limiting step.
 Food, especially fatty food, slows gastric emptying (and rate of drug absorption), explaining why taking some drugs on an empty stomach speeds absorption.
 Drugs that affect gastric emptying (eg, parasympatholytic drugs) affect the absorption rate of other drugs.
 Food may enhance the extent of absorption for poorly soluble drugs (eg, griseofulvin), reduce it for drugs degraded in the stomach (eg, penicillin G), or have little or no effect.

 The small intestine has the largest surface area for drug absorption in the GI tract, and its membranes are more permeable than those in the stomach.
-For these reasons, most drugs are absorbed primarily in the small intestine, and acids, despite their ability as un-ionized drugs to readily cross membranes, are absorbed faster in the intestine than in the stomach.
+For these reasons, most drugs are absorbed primarily in the small intestine, and acids, despite their ability as un-ionized drugs to readily cross membranes, are absorbed faster in the intestine than in the stomach (for review, see [ 1 General reference Drug absorption is determined by the drug’s physicochemical properties, formulation, and route of administration.
+Dosage forms (eg, tablets, capsules, solutions), consisting of the drug plus... read more ]).
 The intraluminal pH is 4 to 5 in the duodenum but becomes progressively more alkaline, approaching 8 in the lower ileum.
 GI microflora may reduce absorption.
 Decreased blood flow (eg, in shock) may lower the concentration gradient across the intestinal mucosa and reduce absorption by passive diffusion.

 Intestinal transit time can influence drug absorption, particularly for drugs that are absorbed by active transport (eg, B vitamins), that dissolve slowly (eg, griseofulvin), or that are polar (ie, with low lipid solubility; eg, many antibiotics).